azzarip/food-explorers/content/emails/Milano/MilanoDay2.md

 For lunch we go to out for Pizza and in the early afternoon we will be visiting the dome and its terraces.

-After the visit, you are free until dinner at 20:00.
+After the visit, you are free to do your visits or shopping until dinner at 20:00.
 The restaurant is next to the hotel, so we will meet at the hotel.

 ---

 ### Pizzeria

-Pizzeria da Zero,
+Pizzeria da Zero

 *Via dell'Orso, 4* ([Maps](https://maps.app.goo.gl/1jGSN6BxAnzmMJWMA))